-There are three coursework elements - an investigation study and research into a design problem, the creative design of a prototype and a practical skills assessment of the final made prototype.
-This will account for 50% of the final grade plus a 2 hour 30 min written examination for the other 50%.
+There are three coursework elements - an investigation study and research into a design problem, the creative design of a prototype and a practical skills assessment of the final made prototype (NEA).
+This will account for 50% of the final grade.
+In addition, there are two exams; paper 1 Technical Principles (2.5 hours) accounts for 30% and paper 2, Design and Making Principles (1.5 hours), accounts for the final 20%.

-A hands on approach to all practical elements, defined theory lessons, group presentations, lecture and research topics, visits where possible.
+A hands-on approach to all practical elements, defined theory lessons, group presentations, lecture and research topics, visits where possible.